OpenLineage/docs/docs/guides/airflow-quickstart.md

   <img src={require("./docs/current-search-count.png").default} />
 </p>

-If you take a quick look at the lineage graph for `counter.inc`, you should see `.public.counts` as an output dataset and `sum.total` as a downstream job!
+If you take a quick look at the lineage graph for `counter.inc`, you should see `example.public.counts` as an output dataset and `sum.total` as a downstream job!

 ![](./docs/astro-current-lineage-view-job.png)